Showing posts with label Peppermint. Show all posts

 and

-Mint is everywhere in French cuisine and beginning with cocktails you may find France’s venerated anis (pastis), licorice-flavored libations, flavored with mint syrup.
-Mint accented salads and soups, especially cold soups, may follow as do mint entrees (the French first course).
+Mint is everywhere in French cuisine.
+You may find mint in France’s venerated Pastis, anis, licorice-flavored libations, flavored with mint syrup.
+Mint accented salads and soups, especially cold soups, may follow as do mint entrées, (the French first course).
 French main courses, the plat principal, are studded with mint sauces.
-Roast lamb may be offered with Sauce à la Menthe Anglaise, English mint sauce, though Sauce Palois created from Sauce Béarnaise with mint replacing the tarragon and served warm is much more popular.
+Roast lamb may be offered with Sauce à la Menthe Anglaise, English mint sauce, though Sauce Palois created from Sauce Béarnaise with mint replacing the tarragon and served warm is much more popular with lamb.
 Whitefish dishes are perfect for mint accents with both spearmint and peppermint also used for decoration and to flavor fruit sauces and fruit salads.

 Mint on French Menus: